What is an email sequence?

 When customers successfully refer a friend, they receive an email notifying them which friend used their referral code and how many credits they’ve earned.

 Email sequences can be used in various stages of the marketing funnel.
-If you’re looking for more email examples and sequences, check out our email examples pages for strategic insights and inspiration!
+If you’re looking for more email examples and sequences, sign up for a free account with MailCharts!

 Photo by YIFEI CHEN on Unsplash